snakemake/snakefmt/README.md

   --check                Don't write the files back, just return the status.
                          Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.
-Return code 123 means there was an internal error.
+Return code 123 means there was an error.

   -d, --diff             Don't write the files back, just output a diff for
                          each file to stdout.